 KRAYER: My typical day starts with lots of coffee followed by setting up the safety zone for the area we are setting that day.
 Then we strip all current boulders, wash holds and decide what grades we need set based on the gym’s bell curve.
 Depending on my level of inspiration I might set a really hard or technically complicated boulder first, or I might knock out one of the easier, trainer-style boulders to warm up.

-Once all the boulders are set, we forerun and make changes, adjustments, and improvements.
+After setting all the boulders, we forerun and make changes, adjustments, and improvements.
 This process takes hours and has the potential to be the most collaborative part of the setting day, which I enjoy.

 CBJ: Speaking of parts of the day that you enjoy, what are the best parts of being a routesetter, and what are the biggest challenges?